Can you just re-use my medical forms from a previous camp-year?

 - Pay a portion of your balance due, or pay for the entire camp at once.
 Payment plans are available and may be set up at the time of registration.

 - Please note: Auto billing is required of all camp participants utilizing payment plans.
-You may pay off your balance due at once or in stages at any time prior to June 1, 2016.
+You may pay off your balance due at once or in stages at any time prior to the final payment plan installment date.

-- Any balance which remains will be auto-billed on June 2, 2016.
+- Any balance which remains will be auto-billed on the date of the final payment plan installment.

 - Billing questions?
 Please contact the Mason Gross Extension Division office at email@example.com or 848-932-8618.